 All right.

-Umway, he got kicked out.
+Anyway, he got kicked out.

 It does make you wonder.

-Well, the Super Bowl has now their uh halftime uh entertainment, which is always controversy, and they chose a fellow named Bad Bunny.
+Well, the Super Bowl has now their halftime entertainment, which is always controversy.

-Now, Bad Bunny, I think does most of his music in Spanish, so that's the first American provocation going on right there.
+Now, Bad Bunny, I think, does most of his music in Spanish.

-And uh some thinking is that is it, I don't know if this part's true, but is Jay-Z and his production company, are they in charge of the Super Bowl?
+And some thinking is that is it, I don't know if this part's true, but is Jay-Z and his production company, are they in charge of the Super Bowl, the entertainment of the Super Bowl?

-So uh but, and then uh the reason that Bad Bunny had was not doing any shows in America, he's gonna make this one exception for the Super Bowl, but he wasn't doing that because he was worried that uh ICE would attend to his shows, because there would be a large Hispanic uh population going to his shows, and he's worried that ICE would sort of stand down aside and start arresting people and deporting them.
+So, but, and then the reason that Bad Bunny was not doing any shows in America, he's going to make this one exception for the Super Bowl, but he wasn't doing that because he was worried that ICE would attend his shows because there would be a large Hispanic population going to his shows.

 So he canceled all of his U.S. shows.

-Uh oh, that happened a while ago.
+Oh, that happened a while ago.

-Uh he said uh there's no place that there's a safe haven for people in this country illegally, not the Super Bowl and nowhere else.
+He said, there's no place that there's a safe haven for people in this country illegally, not the Super Bowl and nowhere else.

-So know that there's a very real situation in this administration, which is completely contrary to what how it used to be.
+So know that there's a very real situation in this administration, which is completely contrary to how it used to be.

 It doesn't.